 Some conveyancing solicitors in Norwich provide legal services on an hourly basis and other firms will work for a fixed fee.

-Our panel of property lawyers work on a fixed conveyancing fee basis, with no additional fees hidden in the small print.
+Your property lawyer will work on a fixed conveyancing fee basis, with no additional fees hidden in the small print.
 Your conveyancing quote will set out what the conveyancing fees and costs will be when your property sale or purchase completes.

 If, for whatever reason, your property sale or purchase does not go ahead, you will pay no legal fees at all with our No Move, No Fee guarantee.